SkyLostTR/publish-npm-modules/README.md

 ## :question: Automatic Release Notes

-This extension automatically generates release notes by running `auto-changelog --ending-version v$VERSION --hide-empty-releases --hide-credit` and passing the result to `gh release create`.
+This extension automatically generates release notes by running `auto-changelog --hide-empty-releases --hide-credit` and passing the result to `gh release create` with the current version from `package.json`.

 You can also supply the `--generate-notes` flag to `gh release create` if you want GitHub to guess the notes for you.